Sometimes while browsing the web you might notice that you get stuck on Checking if the site connection is secure messages on certain websites.

 Of course, because today’s issue might occur because of temporary and random glitches, we have one option that will support you in quickly testing this aspect.

-1. Switch your browser
+1. Switch to a more performant browser

 Another great feature is the built-in VPN with unlimited bandwidth that will provide you with an extra layer of protection.
-The browser is also lightweight so it should be able to handle multiple tabs with ease.

-OperaUse this reliable browser for a quick setup and error-free online experience!
+OperaEnjoy a quick setup and error-free online experience!

 2. Try Incognito Mode